Masking meets Supervision: A Strong Learning Alliance: Experiments

 Table~\ref{table:finetune} shows the finetuning results.
-MaskSub improves the performance of all finetune recipes, including large-scale ViT models.
+MaskSub improves the performance of all finetune practices, including large-scale ViT models.
 This is notable as it shows substantial improvement with a short finetuning phase of fewer than 100 epochs compared to the pretraining period of 1600 epochs.
 In MAE finetuning, MaskSub improves 0.2 - 0.3pp in all model sizes.
-MaskSub is also effective on BEiT v2, which utilizes RPE~\cite{liu2021swin,bao2021beit} and masking strategy with mask-token.
-Even in CLIP finetuning, MaskSub achieves substantial improvement.
+MaskSub is also effective on BEiT v2, which utilizes Relative Position Encoding (RPE)~\cite{liu2021swin,bao2021beit} and block-masking strategy with mask-tokens.
+CLIP finetuning also displays that MaskSub achieves substantial improvements.
 In finetuning CLIP, we report performance at the last epoch rather than selecting the best performance in early epochs.
 The best performance of finetuning CLIP with MaskSub is the same as the baseline.
 Table~\ref{table:long_clip} demonstrates the impacts of MaskSub compared to cutting-edge CLIP-based training recipes.
 It shows that MaskSub improves the performance of state-of-the-art training recipes.